Haiti fears spike in cholera cases as fuel blockade lifts

 Stephanie Mayronne, medical operations manager for Doctors Without Borders, agreed.

-She said if people sickened with cholera start travelling to areas with poor sanitation and a lack of drinking water, the number of cases will likely rise.
+She said if people sickened with cholera start traveling to areas with poor sanitation and a lack of drinking water, the number of cases will likely rise.

 "It's a match that can light a fire," she said.